 Not all of those steps are absolutely necessary - which of them are depends on the actual language.

-This section describes how to specify which nodes require to save some additional information in trace .info file (like information about positions text, generated from the node, visible variables, name of the file the node was generated into etc.). trace.info files contain information allowing to connect nodes in MPS with generated text.
+This section describes how to specify which nodes require to save some additional information in trace .info file (like information about positions text, generated from the node, visible variables, name of the file the node was generated into, and so on). trace.info files contain information allowing to connect nodes in MPS with generated text.
 For example, if a breakpoint is hit, java debugger tells MPS the line number in source file and to get the actual node from this information MPS uses information from trace .info files.

 Specifically, trace.info files contain the following information: